Gana Misra

 Investor Confidence Erosion

 Beyond regulatory consequences, failing to file Form 20-F sends a troubling signal to the market.
 Institutional investors, who form the backbone of most foreign companies' U.S. shareholder base, often have mandates preventing investment in non-compliant companies.
+A CFA Institute survey found that 73% of institutional investors would reduce or eliminate positions in companies with delinquent regulatory filings (CFA Institute, 2023).
 This leads to:

 • **Institutional Selling Pressure: **Large shareholders may be forced to divest